3681NHR/new-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-***Tip:** If you are getting 'module does not exist errors', make sure you have installed all the libraries by running `pnpm install` in the root directory.*
+***Tip:** If you are getting 'module does not exist errors', make sure you have installed all the libraries by running `pnpm i` in the root directory.*

 ## Editing Pages